March 10, 2017

 Currently, Burke co-directs the Culture of Health Leaders National Program Center and serves on the Ventures Advisory Group for ReThink Health.
 She is a member of the NationSwell Council and the Institute for Healthcare Improvement’s Equity Advisory Group.

-Students, faculty, staff and members of other academic institutions or community organizations are invited to submit abstracts by Friday, March 24 for consideration in a poster session.
+Students, faculty, staff and members of other academic institutions or community organizations are invited to submit abstracts by Friday, March 31 [extended from March 24] for consideration in a poster session.
 Abstracts should be 300 words or less and describe health disparities research or practice, particularly in the areas of the science of health disparities, social justice and special populations.
 The poster session will include a limited number of selected abstracts and will be held during the reception immediately following the lecture.

 For more information or questions about the 2017 Clyburn Lecture or the poster session, please contact David S. Simmons, Associate Dean, Diversity, Equity and Inclusion at firstname.lastname@example.org or 803-777-8282.